 1. Check the date

-In 2017, Chinese New Year falls on 28 January.
-The main Chinese New Year festivities in London take place in Central London (in Chinatown and the West End) the following day, on 29 January, featuring a colourful parade and performances in Trafalgar Square.
-Discover the latest news about the 2017 events.
+In 2018, Chinese New Year falls on 16 February.
+The date is yet to be confirmed for the main Chinese New Year festivities in London, which take place in Central London (in Chinatown and the West End) and feature a colourful parade and performances in Trafalgar Square.
+Check back nearer the time for the latest news about the 2018 events.

 2. Plan your journey

 It’s the biggest Chinese New Year celebration in the world outside Asia, so be prepared for lots of people.
-If you don’t want to miss the fantastic celebrations, plan your journey in advance to avoid congestion using Transport for London’s Journey Planner.
-And don’t even think about driving.
+If you don’t want to miss the fantastic celebrations, plan your journey in advance to avoid congestion using Transport for London’s Journey Planner and follow our travel guide.
+Don’t even think about driving!
 If you’d rather stay within walking distance, book one of these hotels near Chinatown.

 3. Wrap-up warm and forget the heels